awslabs/ec2-spot-workshops/content/monte-carlo-with-batch/batch/compute_environment.md

 - **type**: specifies the compute resource type to use.
 This compute environment will use On-demand instances, hence the `EC2` value.
 The other possible values are `SPOT`, `FARGATE` and `FARGATE_SPOT`.
 - **allocationStrategy**: the allocation strategy to use for the compute resource if not enough instances of the best fitting instance type can be allocated.
 By specifying `BEST_FIT_PROGRESSIVE`, AWS Batch selects an instance type that best fits the needs of the jobs with a preference for the lowest-cost instance type.

-Notice how we have specified lower values for `maxvCpus` and `desiredvCpus` in comparison to the same of the Spot compute environment.
-We do so to make sure that only the required compute capacity to finish the job in a finite amount of time is provisioned with On-demand capacity, using more Spot resources to reduce execution time and cost.
+Notice how we have specified a lower value for `maxvCpus` in this compute environment, compared to the equivalent setting in the Spot compute environment.
+We do so to make sure that only the required compute capacity to finish the job in a finite amount of time is provisioned with On-demand capacity, but we will try to handle bursts with Spot resources, to reduce execution time and cost.

 Execute this command to create the AWS Batch compute environment and export its ARN to an environment variable.